lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 </div>
 ```

 This is JSX syntax.
-In essence you just stick `{}` characters into your HTML anytime you want to write a Javascript expression.
+In essence you just stick `{}` into your HTML anytime you want to write a JavaScript expression.
 For example, this would also work:

 ```html
 <div id="app">